Securing Data Privacy with Cutting-Edge Technology Solutions

 1. Metadata: Building Context for Data Privacy

 Metadata—the data about data—is foundational to effective privacy management.
 It provides the necessary context, including where data resides, when it was last reviewed, and who the owners are.
-By capturing and maintaining this metadata through a data catalogue, we enable deeper data governance, making privacy management more efficient.
+By capturing and maintaining this metadata through a data catalog, we enable deeper data governance, making privacy management more efficient.

 2. Controls: Applying Security Policies and Masking